cockroachdb/docs/src/current/cockroachcloud/create-an-advanced-cluster.md

     A multi-region cluster requires at minimum three regions and can survive the loss of a single region.
 Refer to [Planning your cluster](plan-your-cluster-advanced.html?filters=advanced) for the configuration requirements and recommendations for CockroachDB {{ site.data.products.advanced }} clusters.

 1. Select the number of nodes:
-    - For single-region production deployments, we recommend a minimum of 3 nodes.
+    - For single-region production deployments, we require a minimum of 3 nodes.
 The number of nodes also depends on your storage capacity and performance requirements.
 See [Example]({% link cockroachcloud/plan-your-cluster-advanced.md %}#example) for further guidance.
+New CockroachDB {{ site.data.products.cloud }} organizations can no longer create single-node clusters or scale a cluster to a single node.
+Single-node clusters are not suitable for production deployments.
     - For multi-region deployments, we require a minimum of 3 nodes per region.
 For best performance and stability, you should use the same number of nodes in each region.
-    - For single-region application development and testing, you may create a single-node cluster.

 Refer to [Plan a CockroachDB Cloud cluster](plan-your-cluster-advanced.html) for the requirements and recommendations for CockroachDB {{ site.data.products.advanced }} cluster configuration.